sourcegraph/learn/posts/how-to-troubleshoot-python-nameerror.md

 type: posts
 ---

-If you are working in Python, and receive the following output, your code is attempting to access an identifier that is not defined in the local or global scope.
+If you are working in Python, and receive the following output, your code is attempting to access an identifier that is not defined.
+This could be in either the local or global scope of the program.

 ```python
 NameError: name 'spam' is not defined